Tourmaline Quick Facts

 What is Tourmaline?

-The tourmaline group refers to a number of related types of minerals and varieties.
-It tends to crystallize in hard rocks like granite or quartz, so it can be difficult to mine without breakage.
+The tourmaline group refers to several related types of minerals and varieties.
+Tourmaline tends to crystallize in hard rocks like granite or quartz, making it difficult to mine without breakage.
 Colors are diverse, and a single crystal can contain multiple colors.
-Concentrations of iron, magnesium, nickel, calcium, chromium, and cobalt create the rainbow of colors.
-It is mined in Brazil, Madagascar, Sri Lanka, Russia, Italy, Switzerland, throughout Africa, and in California and Maine in the US.
+Concentrations of iron, magnesium, nickel, calcium, chromium and cobalt create the rainbow of colors.
+It is mined in Brazil, Madagascar, Sri Lanka, Russia, Italy, Switzerland, Africa, and California and Maine in the US.

 Tourmalines have one of the broadest color ranges of any gem and were often mistaken for other gemstones because of this.
 This wide variety of colors is caused by traces of iron, titanium and more.
 Iron-rich tourmalines are usually black to bluish-black to deep brown, while magnesium-rich varieties are brown to yellow.
 Lithium-rich tourmalines are almost any color, including blue, green, red, yellow, pink and more.
 Among the most popular colors are the pink and red rubellites, the emerald green “chrome” tourmalines, and the neon green and blue-to-violet “paraíba” tourmalines.